Medicare Observation vs. Inpatient Status Denied

 - The hospital’s utilization review team made the call.
 Even if your doctor wanted to admit you as an inpatient, the hospital’s internal review team or an outside reviewer may have decided observation was more appropriate.

 - Your Medicare Advantage plan denied the inpatient admission.
 MA plans often require prior authorization for inpatient stays.
 If the plan did not approve the admission, you may have been placed on observation instead.
-However, starting in 2026, if your MA plan already approved your inpatient admission, the plan cannot retroactively reverse that decision except in cases of fraud or clear error — see below.
+However, since January 1, 2024, if your MA plan already approved your inpatient admission, the plan generally cannot reopen and reverse that decision except for good cause or evidence of fraud — see below.

 - Your condition improved faster than expected.
 If you were initially admitted as inpatient but recovered quickly, the hospital may have retroactively changed your status to observation.